Larsen & Toubro: Cement

 L&T sold its 16.5 million tonne/per year capacity cement division to UltraTech Cement and also divested its 8.5% stake in A V Birla group company Grasim Industries in 2004.

 L&T-John Deere

 In 1992, L&T established a 50-50 joint venture with John Deere to manufacture tractors in India, called L&T - John Deere.
 L&T sold their interest to John Deere in 2005.

 L&T Case

 In 1992, L&T established L&T-Case Construction with CNH Global as a 50-50 joint venture to build backhoes.
 In 2011, L&T sold its share to CNH, and the company was renamed Case New Holland Construction Equipment India.

 L&T Medical Equipment and Systems

-'s medical equipment division, known as L&T Medical Equipment & Systems, was established in 1987.
-In November 2012, L&T sold it to Skanray Technologies Pvt Ltd. Currently, L&T Mysore division manufactures Single-phase and Three-phase static solid-state Electricity Meters to various utilities in India.
-The range of meters varies from residential, industrial, prepayment and smart meters. there are both whole current and CT operated meters.
-It also houses a relay servicing unit.
+In 1987, L&T launched the L&T Medical Equipment & Systems division.
+In November 2012, it was sold to Skanray Technologies Pvt Ltd. It manufactures surgical robots, MRI, X-ray, DR Imaging etc.